Military influence project: Main outputs

 Soldiers in the Laboratory

-Lab Times, no 2, 7 April 2009
+Lab Times, 7 April 2009

 Creeping influence of military sector at UK universities revealed